percona/mongodb_exporter/README.md

 ```

 #### Cluster role labels
+The exporter sets some topology labels in all metrics.
+The labels are:

-The exporter sets the cl_role label according to this table:
+- cl_role: Cluster role according to this table:

 |Server type|Label|
 |-----|-----|